bertrandvidal/parse_this/README.rst

         @create_parser(Self, int, int)
         def do_stuff(self, bar, spam=1):
-            """Can do incredible stuff with foo, bar and spam.
+            """Can do incredible stuff with bar and spam.

             Args:
-              bar: as in foobar will be multiplied with everything else
+              bar: as in foobar, will be multiplied with everything else
               spam: goes well with eggs, spam, bacon, spam, sausage and spam

             Returns: